Digital Air Strike: Pack Your Showroom Fast

 Why the Old Playbook Keeps Failing

 Stacking a mailer on top of a radio buy and boosting a couple of posts is not an event strategy.
 It’s activity theater.
 You spend money, the weekend arrives, and the showroom is light.
 The sales manager wants traffic.
 The OEM wants numbers.
-And Monday morning becomes a debrief about excuses instead of gross.
+Monday morning becomes a debrief about excuses instead of gross.

 Buyers are already on their phones comparing trim levels, checking your competitor’s specials, and deciding before they ever hit your lot.
 If your message doesn’t hit fast and with something specific, they move on.
 Simple as that.